ethantompkins/ethantompkins.github.io/_posts/2023-09-21-Sack-Prediction-LR.md

 tags: ['python']
 ---

-### Predicting NFL Sacks with Machine Learning

-In the world of the National Football League (NFL), every play carries the potential to change the course of a game.
-One such game-changing play is the sack, where a quarterback is tackled behind the line of scrimmage before he can throw a forward pass.
-Predicting when a sack might occur can offer teams a strategic advantage, and with the power of machine learning, this prediction becomes feasible.
+Every play in the National Football League (NFL) has a possibility of changing a game.
+A sack, where a quarterback is tackled by a defensive player behind the line of scrimmage before he can throw a forward pass is an example of this.
+Using logistic regression and historical NFL data, we can predict the likelihood of a sack happening during a play.

 In this post, we'll walk through a Python notebook that leverages NFL play-by-play data to predict the occurrence of sacks.